myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 If you are integrating Cayenne into your existing or custom program, you may wish to only use raw MQTT calls for interacting with Cayenne.
 Typically you will have already chosen your own MQTT client, will already have implemented your own networking code, and you just need the *Publish-Subscribe* details for Cayenne’s BYOT API.

-If you fall into this camp, you can jump straight to the [MQTT Messaging Topics](#bring-your-own-thing-api-mqtt-messaging-topics) section where you’ll find the API details for MQTT, including the raw MQTT details on topics and behavior.
+If you fall into this camp, you can jump straight to the [MQTT Messaging Topics](#bring-your-own-thing-api-mqtt-messaging-topics) section where you’ll find the details for Cayenne's MQTT calls.
 We have also prepared a tutorial for using an MQTT client to manually publish and subscribe data so that you can test out using MQTT with Cayenne.

 + [Manually Publishing / Subscribing](#bring-your-own-thing-api-manually-publishing-subscribing) - This will walk you through using the MQTT.fx client to manually publish and subscribe to Cayenne.
 This can help you test out using MQTT with Cayenne without having to connect an actual board or sensors.
 This is a great way to become familiar with the fundamentals of using MQTT with Cayenne.